szymooneq/Tastebite-Recipes-App/README.md

 npm run build
 ```

-**To manage the content on the app you need to create a new Firebase project.
+**To manage the app content you need to create a new Firebase project.
 Check the official documentation: https://firebase.google.com/docs**

 After creating your own firebase project, just create the `.env.local` file with the following data in the main folder and restart your application:
 ```